 The role of the responsible gun owner is to know and obey the federal, state, and local laws appropriate to the park they are visiting.
 Please remember that federal law prohibits firearms in certain park facilities and buildings.
 These places are marked with signs at public entrances.

-For more information about Massachusetts firearms laws, please visit their website.
+For more information about Massachusetts firearms laws, please visit the Massachusetts Office of Public Safety and Security website.

 Park rangers enforce a number of federal regulations in the park, including the Code of Federal Regulations, Title 36 (36 CFR), and the United States Code, Titles 16, 18 and 21.